Emilio Largo: Scheme

 Largo's scheme in Thunderball involves the theft of two nuclear weapons from NATO at sea to which he would then use to hold the world hostage by threatening to detonate the two devices in Britain or the United States unless they paid the ransom of £100 million British pounds.
 This scheme has been used countless times since Thunderball and is even a joke in the Austin Powers series of movies.

-The basic concept of Largo's scheme in Thunderball is held over in Never Say Never Again.
+The basic concept of Largo's scheme in Thunderball is held over in the 1983 remake Never Say Never Again where he is renamed Maximillian Largo and played by Klaus Maria Brandauer.
 As in Thunderball, the scheme involves obtaining two nuclear warheads, this time stealing them directly from a United States Air Force base in the UK and holding the world hostage.

 Appearance and personality

-In the novel he is depicted as a large, muscular, olive-skinned, powerful man exuding animal charm, with the profile of a Roman emperor, hooked nose, long sideburns and hairy hands which are likened to crawling tarantulas.
-Indeed, Emilio Largo's surname means "play slowly and broadly".
-Adolfo Celi strongly resembles his literary counterpart in the film adaption.
+In the novel, Largo is depicted as a large, muscular, olive-skinned, powerful man exuding animal charm, with the profile of a Roman emperor, hooked nose, long sideburns and hairy hands which are likened to crawling tarantulas.
+Largo's surname refers to a musical tempo meaning "slow and broad".
+Adolfo Celi strongly resembles his literary counterpart in the film adaptation.
 However, his white hair contrasts with the pomaded black hair that Fleming specified in the novel, and he wears a black eye patch over his left eye for reasons that remain unexplained.
 His powerful influence and command is exhibited at the beginning of the film when a traffic warden begins to protest against Largo's parking in Paris but quickly corrects himself when he sees Largo step out of his Ford Thunderbird on the way to a SPECTRE meeting.
-Like Count Lippe, Umberto Eco describes Largo as handsome and personable, but also vulgar and cruel.
+Like Count Lippe (Guy Doleman), Umberto Eco describes Largo as handsome and personable, but also vulgar and cruel.
 Christoph Lindner describes Largo as a "vicarious figure".

-Celi's voice was dubbed by Robert Rietty (who previously dubbed the voice of John Strangways in Dr. No and later a man resembling Ernst Stavro Blofeld, in For Your Eyes Only).
+Celi's voice was dubbed by Robert Rietty (who previously dubbed the voice of Timothy Moxon's character John Strangways in Dr. No and later a man played by John Hollis resembling Ernst Stavro Blofeld, in For Your Eyes Only).
+Rietty also played an Italian Minister in Never Say Never Again.

 Legacy

-With his status as SPECTRE's second in command, Largo and his appearance inspired Robert Wagner's character "Number Two" in the Austin Powers films.
+With his status as SPECTRE's second in command, Largo and his appearance inspired Robert Wagner's character Number Two in the Austin Powers films.